Stanislav Petrov, 'The Man Who Saved The World,' Dies At 77

 Petrov said he received an official reprimand for making mistakes in his logbook on Sept.
 26, 1983.

 His story was not publicized at the time, but it did emerge after the Soviet Union collapsed.
-He received a number of international awards during the final years of his life, and was sometimes called "the man who saved the world."
+He received a number of international awards during the final years of his life.
+In 2015, a docudrama about him featuring Kevin Costner was called The Man Who Saved The World.

 But he never considered himself a hero.